SceneTrilogy: On Human Scene-Sketch and its Complementarity with Photo and Text: Experiments

-While some information are best expressed by drawing, others like colour information are best described via text.
-In Tab.~\ref{tab:tbir} we compare fine-grained text-based image retrieval (FG-TBIR) and make the following observations: (i) Given the same amount of train/test split, sketches outperform text as a query modality for fine-grained image retrieval. (ii) \emph{CLIP} outperforms SOTA3 methods due to superior pre-trained weights using $400$ million text-image pairs. (iii) The proposed method outperforms most existing methods due to information splitting via conditional invertible neural network.
-In particular, the proposed method is competitive with \emph{CLIP} in spite of being trained on a few thousand samples.
+While some information is best expressed by drawing, others, like colour, is best described via text.
+From \Cref{tab:tbir}, we observe (i) Given the same train/test split, sketches outperform text as a query modality for fine-grained image retrieval. (ii) \emph{CLIP} and \emph{CLIP-LN} outperforms all competitors due to superior pre-trained weights using $400$ million text-image pairs. (iii) The proposed method outperforms most methods due to disentanglement that drives out modality-specific components.
+Although CLIP \cite{CLIP} outperforms the proposed method, we deliberately use a simple and easy-to-reproduce GRU/VGG-16 architectures for text/photo encoders, and train on a much smaller data \cite{fscoco, gao2020sketchyCOCO} than CLIP.